Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Calling.Server/samples/Sample1_CreateCall.md

 CreateCallResponse createCallResponse = callClient.CreateCall(
     source: new CommunicationUserIdentifier("<source-identifier>"), // Your Azure Communication Resource Guid Id used to make a Call
     targets: new List<CommunicationIdentifier>() { new PhoneNumberIdentifier("<targets-phone-number>") }, // E.164 formatted recipient phone number
-    options: new CreateCallOptions(  // The options for creating a call. new Uri("<AppCallbackUrl>"),
+    options: createCallOption // The options for creating a call.
-    new List<CallModality> { CallModality.Audio },
-    new List<EventSubscriptionType>
-    {
-    EventSubscriptionType.ParticipantsUpdated,
-    EventSubscriptionType.DtmfReceived
-    });
+    );
 Console.WriteLine($"Call Leg id: {createCallResponse.CallLegId}");
 ```